 KineMaster Help is a public Facebook Group for people using the KineMaster app.

-Mojo Festival is a conference in Ireland celebrating all things in mobile journalism.
-The event is the former ‘RTE Mojocon’.
-The next conference is in Galway 6-8 June 2019.
+Mojofest is a conference in Ireland celebrating all things in mobile content creation – from journalism to public relations to documentary-making to cinematography to photography.
+The next conference is in London in May 2020.
 Follow @mojofestival on Twitter for updates.

 Mobile World Congress is an annual technology event about new smartphones and associated technology.
 It is less relevant for journalists but useful to follow on Twitter for technical updates and announcements.